|

 NA 4 pebble, stone, token

-NE; NI, NA human being, he, she,
+NE; NI, NA human being,

 that one, self, body